echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 In these considerations we will refer to blocking only.

 This can be achieved through a number of techniques, including the blocking of the Domain Name System (DNS), the analysis of the SNI field or the Uniform Resource Locator (URL).
-Given the increasing adoption of encryption techniques often a mixture of the above techniques is requested.
+Given the increasing adoption of encryption techniques often a mixture of the above techniques is needed.

 In particular for the most serious crimes such as Child abuse or National Security many countries adopt a “list” methodology, where a central list of blocked Domains or URLs is maintained by the authorities and updated on a regular basis (daily or even hourly) and shared with Public Network Operators that have to enforce the blocking.